OutSystems/docs-support/src/security/HIPAA/intro.md

 * Identifies an individual
 * Is maintained or exchanged electronically or in hard copy (e.g. photocopied or printed from the database)

-HIPAA considers such personally identifiable information protected if it is possessed by a covered entity or business associate.
+HIPAA considers such personally identifiable information protected if it's possessed by a covered entity or business associate.

 The US Department of Health and Human Services (HHS) issued the HIPAA Privacy Rule to implement the requirements of HIPAA.
 The HIPAA Security Rule protects a subset of information covered by the Privacy Rule.
 More information is available [here](http://www.cdc.gov/privacyrule/privacy-HIPAAfacts.htm).